mans00rahmed/RestrauntApp-Django/README.md

 - **Bootstrap** Bootstrap is a free and open-source front-end Web framework.
 It contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components as well as optional JavaScript extensions.
 [Get Bootstrap](getbootstrap.com) <br>
 Used for stylising frontend.

-## To do list
-1. Integrate Payment gateway
-2. Authenticate user using Google and Facebook
-3. Integrating automatic mailing system to send conformation of order.
-4. Improving frontend with better CSS and Javascript implementation